1989–90 Philadelphia Flyers season: Draft picks

-NHL Entry Draft
+NHL entry draft

-Philadelphia's picks at the 1989 NHL Entry Draft, which was held at the Met Center in Bloomington, Minnesota, on June 17, 1989.
+Philadelphia's picks at the 1989 NHL entry draft, which was held at the Met Center in Bloomington, Minnesota, on June 17, 1989.
 The Flyers' first-round pick, 12th overall, was traded to the Toronto Maple Leafs along with the Calgary Flames' first-round pick, 21st overall, for Ken Wregget on March 6, 1989.
 They also traded their third-round pick, 54th overall, and Greg Smyth to the Quebec Nordiques for Terry Carkner on July 25, 1988, their fourth-round pick, 75th overall, to the Minnesota North Stars for Gordie Roberts on February 9, 1988, and their fifth-round pick, 96th overall, to the Toronto Maple Leafs for Al Secord on February 7, 1989.

-NHL Supplemental Draft
+NHL supplemental draft

-Philadelphia's picks at the 1989 NHL Supplemental Draft.
+Philadelphia's picks at the 1989 NHL supplemental draft.

 Farm teams

 The Flyers were affiliated with the Hershey Bears of the AHL.